swentel/indieweb/README.md

 - https://indieweb.org/Microsub-spec

 This module allows you to expose a microsub header link which can either be the built-in microsub server or set to an external service.
-Channels and sources for the built-in server are managed at admin/config/services/indieweb/microsub/channels.
+Channels and sources for the built-in server are managed at your user profile on user/x/microsub.

 Microsub actions implemented: